 monthly statistics are derived from quarterly statistics through temporal distribution, or interpolation.

-method.
-This method preserves the pattern of the monthly indicator series, if available, while
+This method preserves the pattern of the monthly indicator series, if available, while satisfying

-satisfying the annual aggregation constraints.
-See “An Empirical Review of Methods for Temporal
+the annual aggregation constraints.
+See “An Empirical Review of Methods for Temporal Distribution

-Distribution and Interpolation in the National Accounts” (May 2008) for more information.
-Services
+and Interpolation in the National Accounts” (May 2008) for more information.
+Services are seasonally

 Services are shown in nine broad categories.
 The following is a brief description of the types

 of services included in each category:

 Maintenance and repair services n.i.e. (not included elsewhere) - Consists of maintenance